CurlyCoconutTree/curly-flix/README.md

 This guide will help you set up Jellyfin on a Radxa Zero 3E using a custom Rockchip Ubuntu image in order to get hardware transcoding support.
 The setup includes Docker installation, USB drive configuration for swap and cache, and setting up various directories and services.

-I'm running with 2 ethernet adapters, one is assigned a static IP and plugged directly into on of the ethernet ports on my NAS and the other is the eth0 device on the Radxa board, which I connect to my main network.
+I'm running with 2 ethernet connections, one (via USB C to USB/Eth adapter) is assigned a static IP and plugged directly into on of the ethernet ports on my NAS and the other is the eth0 device on the Radxa board, which I connect to my main network.

 ## Prerequisites
 - 1 x Radxa Zero 3E (4 gigs of RAM)